Raiganj University: Admission

 The university follows the government policy for admission.
-Pass in the higher secondary (10+2) examination is necessary for admission to the undergraduate courses of the Raiganj University.
-For admission in the doctoral and postgraduate level courses, one has to take an entrance examination either conducted by the university or by the national agency like CSIR, UGC etc.
+Pass in the higher secondary (10+2) examination is necessary for admission to the undergraduate courses of Raiganj University.
+For admission in the doctoral and postgraduate level courses, one has to take an entrance examination either conducted by the university or by a national agency like CSIR or UGC.

 Accreditation

 Raiganj University is recognized under Section 2(f) and 12(B) of the UGC Act.
 It has not received accreditation from NAAC and NBA.